rafaelanastacioalves/fuze-code-challenge/README.md

 ## Technical Description

-Sure, here's the text in English with the requested changes:

 I used the following libraries and solutions:

 - **JetPack Compose**: Library to implement views in Android with a better State paradigm approach.
 JetPack Compose simplifies and accelerates UI development on Android with less code, powerful tools, and intuitive Kotlin APIs.
 [Reference: https://developer.android.com/jetpack/compose]